-A. Massless Scalar in 1+1 Dimensions
+2.1.
+Massless Scalar in 1+1 Dimensions

 We begin by reconsidering the Casimir effect for a massive scalar field which vanishes on two parallel plates (Dirichlet boundary conditions).
-Although these considerations are familiar, and are given in some detail in Ref.
-[23], we will concentrate on the local effect in 1+1 dimensions in order to make the divergence structure manifest and make contact with the work of Graham et al. [22].
+Although these considerations are familiar, we will concentrate on the local effect in 1+1 dimensions in order to make the divergence structure manifest and make contact with the work of Graham et al.